Generic name: dexamethasone (dex-a-METH-a-sone)

 If you will be taking dexamethasone for a long time, it is very important that your doctor check you at regular visits for any unwanted effects that may be caused by dexamethasone.
 Blood or urine tests may be needed to check for unwanted effects.

 Using dexamethasone while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant.
+Use an effective form of birth control to keep from getting pregnant during treatment and for 1 month after your last dose.
 If you think you have become pregnant while using dexamethasone, tell your doctor right away.

 If you are using dexamethasone for a long time, tell your doctor about any extra stress or anxiety in your life, including other health concerns and emotional stress.
 Your dose of dexamethasone might need to be changed for a short time while you have extra stress.